 Microsoft Editor runs in Word for the web to analyze your document and offer suggestions for spelling, grammar, and stylistic issues.
+Get more from Editor with Microsoft 365.

 If you are signed in with your Microsoft 365 account, Editor also offers suggestions for refinements, like making sentences more concise, choosing simpler words, or writing with more formality.